akiljames83/AngularDart/README.md

 Various properties that can be used each component:
 - <em>Selector:</em>  denotes the html tag that can be used in main HTML files
 - <em>Template:</em> denotes the HTML as well as the app_component variables that will be used in the page.
 This is defined inline (or multiline).
-- <em>TemplateUrl:</em> denotes the location of an HTML file that implements the structure for the component
+- <em>TemplateUrl:</em> denotes the location of an HTML file that implements the structure for the component.
+It is good convention to place these files in the lib/src/ directory.
 - <em>Directives: </em>denotes the directives to be used from particular imports, (eg. formDirectives import for angular_forms package).